10 Legal Internships for High School Students

 Deadline: TBD

-Provides an 8-week learning experience for CIS of Houston high school juniors and seniors to intern at Houston-area law firms, corporate legal departments, and public interest agencies.
+This eight-week learning experience for Houston high school juniors and seniors places them in internships at Houston-area law firms, corporate legal departments, and public interest agencies.
+Participants learn about the legal field, gain professional experience, and build real-world skills.

 Ages: Junior or Senior